Eitan77/Open-Arduino-RC-Car/README.md

 #### Notes:
 The biggest design challenge of the remote was getting all the components to fit into the small formfactor.
 Although smaller than the Arduino Mega, the Uno takes up a considerable amount of space, and the placement of the other components was designed around it.
 Since the joysticks can move left and rick as well as up and down, there are alot of possible steering dynamics (One for forward/backward and the other for left/right, or each for one side of the car - tank steering).

+## Mechanical Components

+For this project, I decided to 3D print all of the mechanical compontents becasue I can easily replace broken parts as well as modify them when needed.
+3D printed parts are also very cost-effective, with all of the parts being printed in PLA filament on my Ender 3 V2.

+### Remote Control